Kalpavriksha: Identification with trees

-The banyan tree (Ficus benghalensis), also called Nyagrodha tree, which grows throughout the country is referred to as Kalpavriksha or Kaplaptaru because of its ability to amply provide for human needs.
+The banyan tree (Ficus benghalensis), also called Nyagrodha tree, which grows throughout the country is referred to as Kalpavriksha or Kalpataru because of its ability to amply provide for human needs.

 The coconut tree (Cocos nucifera) found in most regions of the country is called "Kalpavriksha", as every part of it is useful in one way or the other.
 The coconut water inside the nut is a delicious drink.
 In dried form it is called copra and is used to manufacture oil.
 The coconut husk, called coir, is used to make rope.
 Leaves are used to make huts, fans, mats.
 Palm sugar is made from budding flower.
 The dried midrib is used to make boats.

 Ashwatha tree (sacred fig tree) is also known as Kalapvriksha where the deities and Brahma are stated to reside, and it is where sage Narada taught the rishis on the procedure for worshipping the tree and its usefulness.